DataDog/dd-sdk-ios/ZEN.md

 ## Stability

 - **Zero crash caused by our code!**
-    - Unless the crash is on top-level method, caused by identifiable developer mistake, and notified with an understandable error message;
+    - Unless the crash is on top-level method, caused by identifiable developer mistake, and notified with an understandable error message.
-    - Even in top-level methods, prefer making the library non operating and logging the issue in the console logs, rather than throwing an exception
+    - Even in top-level methods, prefer making the library non operating and logging the issue in the console logs, rather than throwing an exception.
 - **Avoid major breaking changes** in SDK updates.
     - Updating to the latest version must be transparent (unless when changing major version).
     - Minor breaking change (single method signature change, renaming, deprecation…) can happen in minor updates but should be avoided when possible.